 This game functions as a relay race.
 The first player chugs their beer (half a plastic cup) and then must flick their cup at the edge of the table to flip it upside down before the next player can start chugging.
 The first team to flip their last cup wins.
 If you only have a single table, have two teams battle it out at a time with onlookers timing how long each team takes to finish.
 Look at the finishing time at the end of all teams competing to work out first, second and third place.

-This game is like Flip Cup, however it’s a non-stop chug-a-thon without the need for the cup flipping.
+This game is like flip cup, however, it’s a non-stop chug-a-thon without the need for the cup flipping.
 Have all players on each team grab a full beer and open it ready to skull.
 Starting with one player from each team, skull the beer as fast as you can.
 Once finished, hold the beer above your head, upside-down, as the next player then begins to chug.
-Fastest team wins.
+The fastest team wins.

-This can be an ongoing game throughout your Beer Olympics.
+This can be an ongoing game throughout your beer Olympics.
 Have teams keep track of their own drinks by having a specific case for each team.
-First team to finish a case wins.
+The first team to finish a case wins.
 This is usually a saving grace for players that have been performing badly during previous games (as they usually need to drink more).